dhh15/varieng/README.md

 5. Run the `create-scottish-subcorpora.R` script in the `R/` directory

 (The scripts used to produce this data should be rewritten to be more streamlined)

+To run the shiny app, simply type `runApp("shiny")` in the terminal (you may have to install some packages)